 Final Deductions to Your Settlement Check

 Additionally, the insurance company could simply require additional time to process your settlement.
-Depending on the insurance company, they may be backed up with claims to process or they may have an internal process that requires more work than usual.
+Depending on the insurance company, they may be backed up with personal injury claims to process or they may have an internal process that requires more work than usual.

+Other delays are also possible for settlements from car accidents.
 If your lawyer is experiencing a delay in receiving the funds from the insurance company, you too will have to wait for your check.
 In some cases, your check could potentially get lost in the mail.
 Or, the insurance company’s processing capabilities could be the root cause of the delay.

 This is why it’s critical to make sure you hire an attorney who makes your case a priority and will keep you informed of any delays in your case.
 At The Kryder Law Group, we make it our top priority to ensure our clients are taken care of and that they understand the process every step of the way.